State education leaders embrace huge expansion of high school classes, 'We need a goal, an aspiration'

 "Is it economic?
 Is it preparedness?

-"We have got a lot of work to do," said Ewring, who lives in Quitman.
+"We have got a lot of work to do," said Ewing, who lives in Quitman.